tessel/hardware/README.md

 ## Future directions/to do
 In the future, this repository will include schematic and layout templates for Modules in Diptrace.
 Versions in EAGLE and Upverter are also planned.
-Please note that the hexagon logo on each of the first-party modules is a tardemark of Technical Machine.
+Please note that the hexagon logo on each of the first-party modules is a trademark of Technical Machine.
 Although Technical Machine is still formulating thrid-party branding documentation and standards, at this time we request that our community reserves the hexagon for first-party and/or approved hardware.